Quantum loop groups for arbitrary quivers: Introduction

 \item In Section \ref{sec:shuffle}, we prove Theorem \ref{thm:shuffle} for arbitrary $\zeta$ functions \eqref{eqn:general zeta intro}

 \item In Section \ref{sec:roots}, we prove Theorems \ref{thm:roots 1} and \ref{thm:roots 2} for factored $\zeta$ functions, as in \eqref{eqn:factor zeta intro}

 \end{itemize}

-I would like to express my gratitude to all the mathematicians and physicists that have worked on the exquisite constructions and ideas referenced in the present paper.
+I would like to express my gratitude to all the mathematicians and physicists that have worked on the wonderful constructions and ideas referenced in the present paper, with special thanks to Igor Frenkel for his many beautiful and fundamental contributions.
 I gratefully acknowledge NSF grant DMS-$1845034$, as well as support from the Alfred P.\ Sloan Foundation and the MIT Research Support Committee.